LambdaDigamma/MediaLibraryKit/README.md

-# MediaLibrary
+# MediaLibraryKit
 > Provides models and interaction with Spaties [laravel-medialibrary](https://github.com/spatie/laravel-medialibrary) php package.

-MediaLibrary provides a simple but very customizable way to interact with
+MediaLibraryKit provides a simple but very customizable way to interact with media models in that structure.